Shop Now: On-Store Troubleshooting

 Multiple attach values separated by a comma.

-2. Double-check the code placement
+2. Check the code placement

-The On-Store checkout code must appear before the closing body tag (“ </body> ”) in your store’s Shopify theme.
-Any other placement may cause functional issues such as the checkout button directing customers improperly.
+The On-Store checkout code must appear before the closing body tag (“ </body> ”) in the store’s Shopify theme.
+Any other placement may cause functional issues such as the checkout button directing shoppers improperly.

 To double-check the On-Store code location: